AarhusAI/helm-deployments/README.md

 Follow the guide [here](https://github.com/bitnami-labs/sealed-secrets?tab=readme-ov-file#kubeseal) to install `kubeseal` based on which system you are on.

-Next download the public certification:
+Next, download the public certification:

 ```yaml
 kubeseal --fetch-cert > public-cert.pem